-- Groundwater quality has remained fairly consistent and within respective limits, with the exception of seasonal fluctuations. - Stormwater exceedances will undergo further investigation to identify the cause, this will be monitored and reported in the next AEMR. - Air quality has shown positive results with no dust and the lowest number of odour complaints this reporting period, this is also supported by odour audit findings. - General Solid Waste (Putrescible and Non-Putrescible) volumes have not exceeded annual waste tonnage limits. - No complaints have been made in relation to noise and vibrations, and traffic which indicates implemented mitigation controls are effective. - Pests and vermin are adequately controlled, no major issues have been identified since the commencement of operations in 2016.
+- Groundwater quality has remained fairly consistent and within respective limits, with the exception of seasonal fluctuations. - Stormwater will be monitored and reported in the next AEMR. - Air quality, with regards to dust continues to be well-managed with no onsite or offsite impacts or dust-related complaints received by the Terminal.
+Odour complaints have decreased during this reporting period from the previous reporting period, following an identified fault in the exhaust stack velocity sensor and two off-site railway incidents which impacted normal operations at the site.
+Odour audit findings have concluded that overall, the Terminal is operating in a manner that is unlikely to adversely impact the local amenity from an odour viewpoint under the measured and current operating circumstances. - General Solid Waste (Putrescible and Non-Putrescible) volumes have not exceeded annual waste tonnage limits. - No complaints have been made in relation to noise and vibrations, and traffic which indicates implemented mitigation controls are effective. - Pests and vermin are adequately controlled, no major issues have been identified since the commencement of operations in 2016.